Anodyne descended from the skies, landing next to a burnt tree.

 A thunderous voice boomed into his ear.

-“You leave when someone breaks through, otherwise you remain in the black.
-You wait in it, you breath it, or I will craft another to do it.”
+“You leave when someone breaks through.
+Otherwise, you remain in the black.
+You wait in it, you breathe it, or I will craft another to do it.”

 “Did I please you?”
 Oculi choked through Enadromes grip.

 The grip tightened, draining all oxygen from Oculi.
-His face starting to turn blue.
+His face started to turn blue.